-Employment rates recovered after the crisis; employment has been increasing in recent years due to cyclical factors and structural reforms.
+Employment rates are high and employment increased due to cyclical factors and structural reforms.

 High job turnover rates ensure that most unemployment spells are short, which helps prevent a rise in structural unemployment.

 Resilience to crises like the Great Recession and the Covid-19 pandemic avoid sharp increases in long-term and youth unemployment.

 Wage adjustment has been flexible, preserving wage competitiveness.

 There are few working poor due to high minimum wages and a compressed wage structure.